harness/developer-hub/docs/cloud-cost-management/2-getting-started-ccm/4-set-up-cloud-cost-management/set-up-cost-visibility-for-aws.md

 ### Create a Service Account and API key in Harness

-1. At the Account level, [create a Service Account](/docs/platform/role-based-access-control/add-and-manage-service-account#create-a-service-account) with the **Admin** role for **All Account Level Resources** or **All Resources Including Child Scopes**.
+1. At the Account level, [create a service account](/docs/platform/role-based-access-control/add-and-manage-service-account) with the **Admin** role for **All Account Level Resources** or **All Resources Including Child Scopes**.
-2. [Create a Service Account Token](/docs/platform/role-based-access-control/add-and-manage-service-account#create-a-service-account).
+2. [Create a service account token](/docs/platform/Resource-Development/APIs/add-and-manage-api-keys#create-service-account-api-keys-and-tokens).
 Save the API Key, which will be used when creating AWS connectors via the API below.

 ### Create a StackSet in AWS